AKRAM857/Mise-en-uvre-d-un-Routeur-Linux-avec-Services-DHCP-et-DNS/README.md

 Mitigation: Implementing an Authoritative Local DNS
 To defend against external DNS manipulation and increase network sovereignty:

-The Solution: I deployed an authoritative BIND9 server on the Ubuntu core.
+## Solution 1: I deployed an authoritative BIND9 server on the Ubuntu core.

 The Result: By forcing all clients to resolve through a trusted internal authority, I reduced the attack surface for external poisoning and gained full visibility into local traffic logs.

+## Solution 2: Static ARP Binding

+To directly mitigate ARP Poisoning at Layer 2, I configured static ARP entries on the client machine.

+### Implementation
+The legitimate gateway IP address was manually bound to its correct MAC address using a static ARP entry.

 ---

 ## Author